AndrewYiBC/AndrewYiBC.github.io/_pages/photon_mapping.md

 | Volume Caustic through a Fog Medium | Cardioid Caustic of a Reflective Ring |

 ## Photon Mapping
-The photon mapping algorithm was introduced by Dr. Henrik Wann Jensen in 1996 [[2]](#2).
-This overview synthesizes the key concepts I have learned from his seminal paper and comprehensive book on the subject [[1]](#1).
+The photon mapping algorithm was introduced by Dr. Henrik Wann Jensen in his 1996 paper, "Global Illumination using Photon Maps" [[2]](#2).
+This overview synthesizes the key concepts I have learned from his seminal paper and his comprehensive book, *Realistic Image Synthesis Using Photon Mapping* [[1]](#1).
 Additionally, I will share some details about my implementation of the algorithms and the "box with water" demo scene, and discuss the challenges I encountered during the process.\
 As a global illumination algorithm, photon mapping is capable of rendering indirect illumination and caustics more efficiently than pure Monte Carlo ray tracing methods.
 The technique can also be extended to volumetric photon mapping, which supports participating media and renders volume caustics.\
 The standard photon mapping algorithm consists of two passes: